Tynyshpayev Regional Museum of Local History

-The Tynyshpayev Regional Museum of Local History is situated in the Republic of Kazakhstan, Almaty region, Taldykorgan city.
+The Tynyshpayev Regional Museum of Local History is situated in the Republic of Kazakhstan, Jetisu Region, Taldykorgan.
 The museum opened on 1 March 1974.
 The museum is named after Mukhamedzhan Tynyshpayev, a prominent Kazakh public figure, Prime Minister of the Turkestan autonomy and a Deputy.

 Description

 The total area of the Museum is 1457 square meters, the exposition occupies 1091 square meters.
-Among the exhibits are archaeological finds of the Zhetysu region, musical instruments, and utensils, manuscripts etc. The Museum's collection contains 24,636 items of Museum significance, of which 10,919 items belong to the main Fund and 13,717 items to the auxiliary.
+Among the exhibits are archaeological finds of the Jetisu region, musical instruments, and utensils, manuscripts etc. The Museum's collection contains 24,636 items of Museum significance, of which 10,919 items belong to the main Fund and 13,717 items to the auxiliary.
 The purpose of the Museum is to research, collect, store, and enlighten with archaeological items.

 The Museum consists of five halls and six exhibitions: